-Whether you will be visiting or living in another country where you do not speak the language, at the very least, learn basic words and phrases such as “hello,” “please,” “thank you,” “goodbye,” and the most important one for me, “Where is the bathroom?”
+Whether you will be visiting or living in another country where you do not speak the language, at the very least, learn basic words and phrases.
+“Hello,” “please,” “thank you,” “goodbye,” and the most important one for me, “Where is the bathroom?”
 Your effort in speaking some of the native language will be greatly appreciated.
 And remember, a smile is understood internationally.

-Check with the local community college and continuing education center to see if the language you want to learn is being offered as a class.
+Check with the local community college and continuing education center to see if the language you want to learn is offered.
 There are several language programs on the market such as Pimsleur and Rosetta Stone.
 Many guidebooks have a dictionary with key phrases and pocket-sized translation dictionaries are useful.

 In the age of the smartphone, download either a language learning program app or translation app to your smartphone.
-Duolingo is a great free program to learn key phrases and words and Google Translate is terrific for translating words and phrases.
+Duolingo is a great free program to learn key phrases and words.
+Google Translate is terrific for translating words, phrases and printed material.
 What’s terrific about this app is you can type in words or phrases, use your finger or stylus to write the word or phrase, snap a photo of a sign, or dictate a word or phrase using the microphone.
 The app will display it in the selected language as well as pronounce it.

-If you will be downloading apps and using them during your travels, be mindful if the program relies on internet to work.
+If you will be downloading apps and using them during your travels, be mindful if the program relies on internet.
 If you are not logged into WiFi, be aware of your smartphone carrier’s data usage fees.
 I learned the hard way on a long weekend to Canada and racked up $700 in data fees!